Who Checks IDs and How They Are Trained

 6. Tactile features.
 Run a fingernail across the date of birth area on cards issued since 2010.
 Most state designs include a raised tactile element in this location.
 A smooth surface where a raised element should be is a positive indicator of counterfeit.

 7. Barcode scan.
 Scan the PDF417 barcode on the back.
 The scanner decodes the encoded personal information and displays it.
 Compare the displayed values to the printed values on the front.
 Mismatches between barcode and printed data are a near-definitive indicator.
 Some counterfeits also fail to encode a valid PDF417 at all; the scanner returns no result.
+For the full list of fields this barcode is supposed to carry, see what the PDF417 barcode encodes.

 8. Holder questions.
 Ask the holder a question that the holder would know if the card were genuine: zip code, middle name, sign of zodiac, or address.
 Hesitation or wrong answers are an indicator.
 The question is selected to be answerable from memory but not from quick reading of the card.